Updated: Jun 20, 2021

 Recording remotely with me (top left), Mike Johnson and Katelyn Prieboy (top right), and Jeff Silverman (bottom)

-Work was still on-going, and we had more players to record, but I was having a problem with one of the songs.
+Work was on-going, and we had more players to record, but I was having a problem with one of the songs.
 Back on DUST BOWL there was a seminal song, the "flagship" of that album, called "Old Black Roller."
 It really set the tone for the record and is pivotal to the story of the Dust Bowl itself.
-I had struggled mightily with that song, writing and rewriting it several times and not getting it right until I found a Peter Janson finger style guitar interpretation of an old Scottish folk song called "Hey, Jenny Come Down To Jock" which he had recorded.
-I discovered this by accident one night, and reached out to him to ask if I could build my song on top of his guitar part.
-He said I was crazy, but "yes," and the rest is history.
+I had struggled mightily with that song, writing and rewriting it several times and not getting it right until I found the right formula one day.

 One of the pages from the 40-page book that comes with the album

-Jeff contacted him about setting up a session for him, but he had no recording equipment at all.
-Luckily it was October by this time, and some studios had re-opened.
+Jeff contacted Kirk about setting up a session for him.
+Kirk was eager to do it, but he had no recording equipment at his house.
+Luckily, it was October by this time, and a few studios had re-opened.
 Jeff found Sonic Eden just south of downtown Nashville, run by John Albani.
 He had a separate door that the artists could come in, and be socially distanced.
 It would cost more money to pay a second studio, but it would be worth it to kick this song over the top.